HyperviewHQ/hyperview_docs/documentation/auto-discovery/topics/advanced-discovery-topics.rst

     brew install net-snmp

 Once the application is installed, the **snmpwalk** command can be used to obtain a full walk of a device.
-The amount of time it takes to perform the walk can vary from device to device and depends on external factors such as network speed and target device CPU load.
+The time it takes to perform the walk can vary from device to device and depends on external factors such as network speed and target device CPU load.
 It is recommended to perform the walk from the Data Collector machine, and for that machine to be on the same network as the device being walked.
-Expect the process to take a few minutes unless the device has a large amount of information such as a large network switch, in which case, it may take longer.
+Expect the process to take a few minutes unless the device has a large amount of information, such as a large network switch, in which case, it may take longer.

 Docker
 ------